Mcherchi/lotto-game/README.md

 ## Gameplay

+### 1. Number of Tickets

-1. **Number of Tickets**: Select the number of tickets to play, ranging from 1 to 5.
+Select the number of tickets to play, ranging from 1 to 5.

 ```
 Welcome to the Lotto Game!!